radiator-software/radiator-openroaming/radiator/certificates/radsec_inbound_openroaming/ca/README.md

 After adding certificate, run 'openssl rehash -v .' in this directory.

-On some systems the similar command may be 'cacertdir_rehash .' run in this directory as well.
+On some systems the similar command may be 'cacertdir_rehash .' or 'c_rehash -v .'.